hypermodule/PadSM2/README.md

  * Uses the game's custom schema for serializing

  * Replaces the asset's default `CollisionProfileName` with a `CollisionResponses` array

+ * Changes the mesh asset to use versioned property serialization

 ## Requirements